ansys/pyaedt/doc/source/API/SetupTemplates.rst

 Setup Templates
 ===============

-This page lists all setup templates with their default values and keys.
+This section lists all setup templates with their default values and keys.

 You can edit a setup after it is created.
-Here an example:
+Here is an example:

 .. code:: python